-If the CI indicates there are significant concerns or critical incidents at any point in the experience, the DCE will work with the CI and student to develop a remedial learning plan.
+If the CI indicates there are Significant Concerns at any point in the experience, the DCE may work with the CI and student to develop a remedial learning plan.
+If such a learning plans is developed:

-- If the conditions of the remedial learning plan are met, the student's final grade will be lowered by one letter grade. - If the conditions of the learning plan are not met and/or the student does not meet the Expected Learning Outcomes by the end of the experience, the student will earn a failing grade in PT 780.
+- If the conditions of the remedial learning plan are met, the student's final grade will be lowered by one letter grade. - If the conditions of the learning plan are not met and/or the student does not meet the Expected Learning Outcomes by the end of the experience, the student will earn a failing grade in PT 760.